Darren Waller Player Prop Bets for the NFL Playoffs - Las Vegas vs. Cincinnati - NewsBreak

 Matchup vs. Cincinnati

-- Waller has averaged 50.4 receiving yards per game in his five career matchups against the Bengals, 10.1 fewer than his over/under for Saturday's game.
+- Waller is averaging 50.4 receiving yards per game in five career matchups against the Bengals, 8.1 fewer than his receiving yards prop bet over/under for Saturday's game (58.5).

 - Waller, in five matchups, did not have a touchdown catch.